ecotte/Fabric-Monitoring-RTI/README.md

 Create a workspace and import the [Platform Monitoring Setup Notebook](/setup/Platform%20Monitoring%20Setup.ipynb).
 Follow the instructions for the first run.

-If you change the variable "FIRST_RUN" to "False" the script will update the Eventhouse definition and notebooks.

 > [!CAUTION]
 > No change are made to any additional item in the workspace or eventhouse.
 But if you customize the default ones (Notebook, Policies, Tables, Functions, etc), the change could be reverted back or the update could fail.

-## Eventstream changes

-## Notebook scheduling

-## Real-Time Dashboard configuration

 ## Script deployment and setup in the gateway nodes (Optional)